xenial-io/Xenial.Blog/_posts/2018-03-31-baking-your-app-using-csharp-with-cake.md

 [Cake](//cakebuild.net/) provides a build.ps1 in there docs but I came accross some problems in the past with it, version pinning.
 If you build an app on a build server, nothing is more problematic, than having a build that worked totally fine one day, and out of a sudden it breaks.
 Build tools should not update them self automatically, unless you can 100% trust that updates don't break your stuff.
 So let's start.

 Usually I put all my build tools in a subfolder called tools.
-Cause everything is on nuget now a days let's put a `tools\packages.config` there.
+Cause everything is on nuget now a days, so let's put a `tools\packages.config` there.

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>